leanprover-community/blog/posts/sphere-packing-1.md

 discussed in a forthcoming post.
 On the modular forms side, Chris worked with David Loeffler to prove key ingredients for the dimension formula of level one, weight $\geq 3$ modular forms.
 Seewoo continued building the ingredients for his original proof of the inequalities.
-Sidharth and Bhavik navigated the complex construction (pun intended!) of the magic function, making important design choices that Sidharth went on to explain in detail in his [MSc thesis](https://thefundamentaltheor3m.github.io/M4R_Thesis/main.pdf).
+Sid and Bhavik navigated the complex construction (pun intended!) of the magic function, making important design choices that Sid went on to explain in detail in his [MSc thesis](https://thefundamentaltheor3m.github.io/M4R_Thesis/main.pdf).
-The repository remained private during this time so that Sidharth's MSc work would not be affected.
+The repository remained private during this time so that Sid's MSc work would not be affected.
 On 13 June, 2025, at the [Big Proof:
 Formalising Mathematics at
 Scale](https://www.newton.ac.uk/event/bprw03/) workshop at the Isaac